briansunter/logseq-plugin-gpt3-openai/README.md

 To bring up the gpt popup, use the keyboard shortcut `cmd+g`, or select `gpt` from the block or slash menu.

 If you are currently in a block, the plugin will use the text in the block as input to the prompt.

+You can click and drag or shift+click to select multiple blocks to use as input to the prompt.

 If you are not in a block, the plugin won't add any additional input text to your prompt, and will append the results of the prompt to the bottom of the page.